Copium-Enjoyer/Copium-Enjoyer/README.md

 ### Hello there 🐢

-- 🐍 Currently working on a blackjack simulation engine for machine learning purposes
-- 🐼 Learning in depth numpy, matplotlib and pandas
+- 🌳 Currently learning about decision trees, topic extraction, text clustering
 - 🧠 Interested in Cognitive Science, Natural Language Processing, Artificial Intelligence, Ethics of AI, Data Visualization
 - 🦔 Looking for someone to work on a case study or a beginner friendly NLP project.
 - 🍋 Pronouns: he/him

 ### Skills